 Ceilume Textured Ceiling Panels

 Ceilume is a rarity in the world of drop ceiling panels because it has a human touch.
-Their quirky and personal website displays a wide spectrum of panels, from the usual straight-down-the-middle offerings on up to real eye-catchers, like Roman Circle (you'll see that one next), Dart, Convex, and the one shown here, Polyline.
+Their quirky and personal website displays a wide spectrum of panels, from the usual straight-down-the-middle offerings on up to real eye-catchers, like Roman Circle, Dart, Convex, and the one shown here, Polyline.

 03 of 05